 On September 24 2009, The Last Guardian made a highly-anticipated appearance at Tokyo Game Show on the first day, albeit in limited form.
 While there was still no playable demo present, a new trailer was shown, revealing a few more scenes of gameplay.
 Another batch of screenshots were also released, in addition to a short behind-the-scenes look at the game's development featuring Ueda.

-At TGS '10, Ueda announced a late 2011 release for the game, but by April 2011, a post on the EU PlayStation blog revealed a delay to both this and the Ico/SotC re-release, the reason being "to provide more challenging and better quality of content to users and to fulfill First Party Studio’s obligations".
-The new release window is to be announced later.
+At TGS 2010, Ueda announced a late 2011 release for the game, but by April 2011, a post on the EU PlayStation blog revealed a delay to both The Last Guardian and The Ico & Shadow of the Colossus Collection.
+The reason provided was "to provide more challenging and better quality of content to users and to fulfill First Party Studio’s obligations".
+A new release window has yet to be announced.

 As of late 2011, Ueda is no longer a full-time employee of Sony Computer Entertainment.
 He has since joined a company called Bossa Studios, but it has been stated that he is continuing to work on The Last Guardian in a freelance capacity.